nais/doc/docs/security/auth/maskinporten/client.md

 ???+ note

-    The well-known URL for the OIDC metadata discovery document for Maskinporten.
+    The well-known URL for the OAuth 2.0 authorization server (in this case, Maskinporten) [metadata document](../concepts/actors.md#well-known-url-metadata-document).

     Example value: `https://ver2.maskinporten.no/.well-known/oauth-authorization-server`